-If something is troubling you, it can be worth spending some time thinking and talking about why this may be happening.
-The LGBT community might have many issues it has to deal with including:
+If something is troubling you it can be worth spending some time thinking and talking about why this may be happening.
+The LGBTIQ community has many issues it has to deal with including:

-- One-to-one counselling sessions to LGBT people and for those who may be questioning their sexual orientation or gender identity
+- One-to-one counselling sessions to LGBTIQ people and for those who may be questioning their sexual orientation or gender identity.

 - Financial contribution: As we incur costs, such as building overheads and the provision of professional clinical supervision for counsellors, we invite people accessing the counselling service to make a regular financial contribution in accordance with their income.
 This will be discussed at your assessment.